Menu

 • Diagnose, locate and excise suspicious lymph nodes during radical debulking surgery for cancer

 The indications for IOUS during operative laparoscopic surgery include resection of pelvic lesions not visualized laparoscopically, such as small BOTs and ovarian cysts, or when pelvic adhesions obscure visualization of the ovaries (Table 1).
-During extensive adhesiolysis of the pelvic side walls, the US can improve access to the lesion and minimize risk of injury to the ureter or pelvic vasculature.
+During extensive adhesiolysis of the pelvic side walls, ultrasound can improve access to the lesion and minimize risk of injury to the ureter or pelvic vasculature.
 When treatment of ovarian pathology is required, IOUS should also be used to delineate diseased pathology from healthy ovarian tissue, particularly in women of reproductive age, in order to optimize preservation of fertility where possible.
 The advantages and disadvantages of IOUS are listed in (Table 2).

 2